natekspencer/BwaSpaManager/README.md

+### This project is no longer actively maintained.

 # BWA Spa Manager
 Free SmartThings integration for Balboa Worldwide Group Spas controlled by the Balboa Worldwide - Spa Control app (BWA) (probably not compatible with ControlMySpa)